Ruff Tough Kennels are appearing in the back of more

 Nicholas - Elko, MN

 My “All that glitters is not gold” segment.

 There are a few things people should take note of if looking at getting a Ruff Tough Kennel.

 · Cleaning – as I mentioned, they are overall easy to clean as they are plastic, but the larger crates can be hard to reach to the back.
 I use a longer handle scrub brush, but it’s a bit of a reach.

 · Sizing – Make sure you go by measurements vs. the name.
 I think most folks will think the sizing runs about a size small by name.

 · Composite Door – It hasn’t been a problem, but there might be potential for one.
 I’d like to see them come up with a composite covered metal door, best of both worlds.
 For now it works, and they do offer replacement doors if needed.

 · Ship time – I had to WAIT for them.
 I hate waiting, but sales are strong.
 They did ship direct from the manufacturer, but expect 2-4 weeks from ordering.
-On the plus side, shipping is free.
+On the plus side, from HuntinDawg shipping is FREE.

 From my chair, I’d buy another.
 Nobody else has a 5 year guarantee, and it’s made in the USA which I like.
 I’d make sure I get the connector and tie down kits if I need them and I really like that the shipping cost is included.
 I personally think it’s a good value.
 Though more expensive on the front end I think this Crate will last for a very long time and ultimately be less than buying several cheaper crates.
 For those of us with several dogs - Huntindawg.com offers a discount on 3 or more which is a nice break.